the-themis-benchmarks/home/README.md

 # The Themis Benchmark

-Themis is a collection of real-world, reproducible crash bugs (collected from open-source Android apps) and a supporting, extensible infrastructure with the goal of benchmarking automated GUI testing for Android and beyond.
+Themis is a collection of real-world, reproducible crash bugs (collected from open-source Android apps) and a unified, extensible infrastructure for benchmarking automated GUI testing for Android and beyond.

 # Contents of Themis

 ## Themis's bug dataset

-Themis currently contains *52* reproducible crash bugs.
+Themis now contains *52* reproducible crash bugs.
 All these bugs are labeled by the app developers as "critical bugs" (i.e., important bugs), which affected the major app functionalities and the larger percentage of app users.